UPPMAX/R-python-julia-matlab-HPC/docs/python/packages.rst

     .. tab:: Learning objectives

         - practice to determine the version of a Python package
-        - practice to determine that a Python package is not installed
-        - practice to have loaded a Python machine learning module
+        - practice to have loaded a module that adds more pre-installed Python packages
         - practice to install a Python package

     .. tab:: For teachers